Argyrum/moonraker-mcu-flasher/README.md

 make_path: # Absolute path to the firmware folder to compile.
 If ommited defaults to the klipper directory.
 kconfig:
   # Contains the `menuconfig` options for this mcu.
+  # If ommited the .config present in the firmware directory will be used (Only valid when compiling for a single model of mcu).
 flash_cmd:
   # Command to flash the MCU (see below for details).
 silent: True  # Enable to suppress all standard output messages.